Do you worry that being introverted is getting in the way of your work life or leadership goals?

 - deepen resilience for managing differences and change,

 - move toward a career they love.

 If your primary focus is just to move up the corporate ladder, that’s not my focus.
-My life’s work is focused primarily on deep clarity and living from a sense of authentic purpose and service.
+My life’s work is focused on help you live from a sense of authentic purpose and service.

 In a short period of time, I was able to bring some focus into my life — relying on Val’s guidance to find the answers locked within myself.
 The customized structure she provided during, between and after sessions was refreshing.
 I found it helpful to work with an unbiased person in a non-judgmental environment.
 I definitely would recommend others who are looking for some guidance in their life to work with Val!” ~Jenn Turner, MBA, Western Mass

 Val has a way of creating a comfortable space, and at the same time, really taking you to the limit to unleash your fullest potential.
 After our coaching sessions, I always feel invigorated…and the thing is…it’s not the kind of electricity that fades….
 I have found ways to unleash what’s already inside me to be much more productive and creative with her help.
 Thanks Val, you are a God-send!!” ~D.O., New Haven, CT

 Val is a total game changer.
 She helped me to get clear on what it was I really wanted to be doing.
 She pushed me to explore not only what I was currently doing, but to look into the future and get a glimpse of what it could look like.
 I recommend Val to anyone looking to make a change, or trying to explore their possibilities.” ~C.S., NY